 If the previous section describes the look of your code, the solution is to remove all space before the end tag of the inline element, or

 For example, moving the space after W3C outside the

-would produce a result that looks as expected.
+span in the real example above would produce a result that looks as expected.